1. Home

 What is a ductless heat pump?

-A ductless or mini-split heat pump has one or more compact interior air handlers, usually mounted on a wall, covering different rooms or spaces of a home.
+A mini-split heat pump has one or more compact interior air handlers, usually mounted on a wall, covering different rooms or spaces of a home.
 A ductless system can be used for zoned heating and cooling which can give you better comfort and increased energy efficiency.